-- public corridors will have wall covering to building standard; - public corridor partitioning together with corridor finishing, ceiling and lighting;
+- Public corridors will have wall covering to building standard; - Public corridor partitioning together with corridor finishing, ceiling and lighting; - Demising partitions between Leased Premises will be acoustically treated above the ceiling level; - Elevator lobby finishes including walls, ceiling, lighting, sprinklers and air conditioning; - Granite surrounds at both elevator door frames and elevator lobby floor;

-entrances to Leased Premises to building standard complete with doors, frames, and hardware;

-- demising partitions between Leased Premises will be acoustically treated above the ceiling level; - elevator lobby finishes including walls, ceiling, lighting, sprinklers and air conditioning; - carpet floor and base in all public corridors including carpet inserts within the elevator lobby; - granite surrounds at both elevator door frames and elevator lobby floor; - floor directories and Tenant entrance identification in accordance with the building standard signage (lettering and artwork to be at the Tenant's expense).
+• Floor directories and Tenant entrance identification in accordance with the building standard signage (lettering and artwork to be at the Tenant's expense)

-3.5.7 Doors and Frames
+3.5.6 Doors and Frames

 Entrances to electrical rooms, washrooms, janitor rooms, stairways, etc. will be solid core doors in pressed steel frames, pre-finished to building standard.
 Stair exit doors will be hollow metal in pressed steel frames with a paint finish.
 Suite entry doors on multi Tenant floors will be full height solid core stained hardwood veneer; frames stained to match.
-All base building entrance doors on multi Tenant floors will be provided by the Landlord.
 Entrances designed by the Tenant are subject to the Landlord's approval.
 Entrances approved by the Landlord will be installed by the Tenant at the Tenant's expense.
 No credit will be given for base building entrance doors not being utilized as part of the Tenant's new premises.
 Where the Building Code requires a tenancy to have a second exit, this shall be a building standard door with matching frame, to be installed at the Tenant's expense.